-Everyone is not only evaluated based on silly profiles every day.
-They are shaped by them.
-We create different personas for Facebook, Instagram, Twitter, Snapchat, Tinder, LinkedIn, and even Pinterest.
-Nicknames are often coined from peoples’ social habits, posting frequencies, filter choice, hashtag use, and emojis.
+We are evaluated based on silly profiles every day and, worse, we’re shaped by them.
+We create personas for Facebook, Instagram, Twitter, Snapchat, Tinder, Tumblr, LinkedIn, and even Pinterest.
+Nicknames are often coined from people's social habits, posting frequencies, filter choice, hashtag use, and emojis.
 It’s as if we speak another language on these sites, one that prizes slang and sexual innuendos.

 These trends and behaviors are alarming, but the solution may be less daunting than we think.
 It may be as simple as taking ourselves less seriously.

-Since avoiding social media is becoming less and less realistic, I think we should make a game of it, seizing the opportunity to craft a persona.
+Since avoiding social media is becoming less and less realistic, I think we should make a game of it, seizing this opportunity to craft a persona.
 One that is incomplete but still valuable.